Company Pension Non-Joiners and Opt-Outs

 Especially if the scheme is earnings-related.

-Background of pension scheme opt outs and non-joiners
+Background of workplace pension opt-outs and non-joiners

 Until the last decade most employee pension schemes within medium to large size firms (including public sector employees) provided pension and tax-free cash benefits based on an individual’s final salary.
 A typical scheme might provide a retirement pension of 1/60th of the retiring employee’s final salary for each year of service.

 John has worked 30 years for ABC Ltd as a member of the firm’s 1/60th final salary pension scheme.
 His final pensionable salary is £40,000.
 His pension is, therefore, 30/60ths of £40,000 = £20,000 per annum.
 His scheme invites him to exchange part of his pension for a tax-free lump sum.